Contrarian Corpus

 • Reject Vivendi's slate of director nominees at the March 29, 2019 AGM

-• Preserve the current independent Board installed at the May 2018 AGM
+• Preserve the independent Board installed at the May 2018 AGM

-• Support new CEO Luigi Gubitosi and the independent Board's February 2019 strategic plan
+• Give new CEO Luigi Gubitosi stability to execute the February 2019 strategic plan

-• Allow unconflicted exploration of strategic alternatives including NetCo separation and Italian telecom consolidation
+• Allow unconflicted exploration of NetCo separation and Italian telecom consolidation

 KPIs cited